Atherys-Horizons/AtherysVersioning/README.md

 `1.2.0A` - Major version 2, with no minor revisions, an Alpha version

-`1.9.4R` - Major version 9, minor version 4, Release version
+`1.9.4R` - Major version 9, minor version 4, Release version, is equivalent to `1.9.4`